 Conclusion

-The question "eSIM vs local prepaid SIM" doesn't have a universal answer, but it does have an honest one: it depends on how much you value your time and convenience versus every euro saved.
+The question "eSIM vs. local prepaid SIM" doesn't have a universal answer, but it does have an honest one: it depends on how much you value your time and convenience compared to every euro saved.

-If you travel to a destination where local SIMs are extraordinarily cheap and you have a long stay, the local SIM can win on pure price.
+If you're traveling to a destination where local SIMs are extraordinarily cheap and you have a long stay, a local SIM can win on pure price.
 Period.
-There's no point in pretending otherwise.
+There's no need to pretend otherwise.

-But for most travelers — especially frequent travelers, those taking short trips, or those traveling in Europe and the USA — the eSIM offers superior value: activate it before you leave, arrive with data, keep your number, and forget about any additional management.
+But for most travelers—especially frequent ones, those on short trips, or those traveling to Europe and the USA—the eSIM offers superior value: activate it before you leave, arrive with data, keep your number, and forget about any additional hassle.
 The price difference, when it exists, rarely exceeds 8–12 euros.
 Is that worth the time, stress, and logistics?
 For most, no.

 Is eSIM always more expensive than a local SIM?